nicolas314/2cca/README.md

 Certificate fields can be specified on the command line, knowing that:
 - O  will always be included and defaults to "Home"
-- C  will always be included and defaults to "ZZ", an invalid 2-letter country identifier
+- C  will always be included and defaults to "ZZ", an invalid 2-letter country identifier that does not invalidate the certificate.
-- CN will always be included and defaults to "root", "server", or "client"
+- CN will always be included and defaults to "root", "server", or "client".
+  For a VPN server you might want to provide something like CN=vpn.example.com
 - L, ST, and email are all optional
 - a single OU will be added as "Root", "Server", or "Client"